-Conditional fields
+Conditional logic between fields

-How to create conditional logic
+How to enable conditional logic

 In the Fields tab of the post type editor, you can configure the fields available for your post type.